1. Home

 Timetable (1952)

-After September of 1967 when all of the lucrative U.S. mail contracts were canceled it was only a matter of time until railroads canceled all but their most important trains.
+After September of 1967 when all of the lucrative U.S. mail contracts were canceled it was only a matter of time until railroads adjusted accordingly and further reduced their fleets.

-While this was true for the B&O surprisingly the railroad held on to the Metropolitan along with the Cincinnatian (Cincinnati to Detroit) and its flagship, the Capitol Limited.
-Interestingly, the Special survived more notable names like the National Limited, Columbian, and Ambassador.
+While this was true for the B&O, surprisingly the railroad held on to the Metropolitan along with the Cincinnatian (Cincinnati-Detroit) and its flagship, the Capitol Limited.
+Interestingly, the Special even survived more notable names like the National Limited, Columbian, and Ambassador.

 Timetable (October 26, 1969)